Near-critical dimers and massive SLE: Convergence of massive LERW on the triangular lattice

 \begin{proof}[Proof of Theorem \ref{T:massiveLERWtriangular}] As discussed in Section \ref{section:Absolutecont} the laws of the massive loop-erased random walks are tight and all subsequential limits are absolutely continuous with respect to classical SLE$_2$.
 This justifies the application of Girsanov's theorem which in particular implies that the driving function $\xi_t$ is a semi-martingale under $\mathbb{P}^{(m)}$.

 Moreover, the discrete martingales of \eqref{MMO} have continuous limits as shown in Proposition \ref{prop: convergence of martingales}.
 Writing the martingale in the form

-with $a_n^\delta = \gamma^\delta(n)$ and $\Omega_n = \Omega \setminus \gamma^\delta([0,n])$, we see that $M^{(m)}(v^\delta)$ is uniformly bounded: the first term is trivially bounded by 1, the second is bounded by Proposition \ref{P:abscont} (and Koebe's one-quarter theorem), and the third one is bounded for $n \le n_t$ by (uniform) convergence to the continuous Poisson kernel (here we use the strength of the result of Yadin and Yehudayoff \cite{YadinYehudayoffLERWconvergence}) and conformal invariance of the latter.
+with $a_n^\delta = \gamma^\delta(n)$ and $\Omega_n = \Omega \setminus \gamma^\delta([0,n])$, we see that $M^{(m)}(x^\delta)$ is uniformly bounded: the first term is trivially bounded by 1, the second is bounded by Proposition \ref{P:abscont} (and Koebe's one-quarter theorem), and the third one is bounded for $n \le n_t$ by (uniform) convergence to the (continuous) invariant Poisson kernel (here we use the strength of the result of Yadin and Yehudayoff \cite{YadinYehudayoffLERWconvergence}) and conformal invariance of the latter.
 Hence the limit in Corollary \ref{prop: convergence of martingales} must also be a martingale (see Remark 2.3 and (2.14) in \cite{ChelkakWan} for the argument).

-Standard It\^o calculations (as outlined in \cite{MakarovSmirnov} and written out in \cite{ChelkakWan}, see Section 4.3 and more specifically Lemma 4.9) for this family of martingales imply that the law of the driving function $\xi_t$ under $\mathbb{P}^{(m)}$ is uniquely determined. \end{proof}
+Standard It\^o calculations together with Hadamard's formula (as outlined in \cite{MakarovSmirnov} and written out in \cite{ChelkakWan}, see Section 4.3 and more specifically Lemma 4.9) for this family of martingales imply that the law of the driving function $\xi_t$ under $\mathbb{P}^{(m)}$ is uniquely determined.
+In Sections \ref{subsec:resolvent} to \ref{subsec:identification} we will perform these calculations for a variable mass, one can also refer to them for the (very minor) differences between the chordal and the radial setting. \end{proof}